 You can be exposed to formaldehyde at work if you work in a hospital, laboratory, mortuary, or chemical plant.
 You can be exposed to higher amounts of formaldehyde if you are a doctor, nurse, dentist, veterinarian, pharmacist, pathologist, embalmer, clothing or furniture factory worker, or teacher or student working in a laboratory with preserved specimens.

-Formaldehyde is listed as a human carcinogen in the Thirteenth Report on Carcinogens published by the National Toxicology Program because it causes cancer of the throat, nose, and blood.
+Formaldehyde is listed as a human carcinogen in the Fourteenth Report on Carcinogens published by the National Toxicology Program because it causes cancer of the throat, nose, and blood.
 Drinking large amounts of formaldehyde can cause coma and death due to respiratory failure.
 Drinking formaldehyde can also cause convulsions, intense pain in the mouth and stomach, nausea, vomiting, signs of shock, vertigo, stupor, and diarrhea.
 Direct contact of the eyes with formaldehyde can cause permanent eye damage or loss of vision.

 Exposure to high levels of formaldehyde can cause a build-up of fluid in the lungs, severe shortness of breath, bronchitis, and rapid heart rate.
 Continued exposure can also cause severe allergic reactions of the skin and eyes, skin allergies and rashes, and asthma-like allergies with coughing, wheezing, chest tightness, and a drop in body temperature.